Code Health Assessment

 Priority Finding ID(s) Action Effort Impact

-1 CH-003 Add null guard for product.featuredImage in productJsonLd construction Low Eliminates 500 errors for products without a featured image
+1 CH-002 Add null guard to product.featuredImage.url in productJsonLd construction in app/product/[handle]/page.tsx Low Eliminates production crash for products without a featured image

 Phase 2: Short-Term (30 Days)